weygoldt/labstarter/1_setup.md

 ```

 ## Virtual Environments: Why and How to Use Them
-Virtual environments isolate dependencies for different projects, preventing conflicts.
-It's like a sandbox for your code.
+Virtual environments isolate dependencies for different projects, preventing
+conflicts.
+It's like a sandbox for your code and makes it easier to manage
+dependencies, thus improving reproducibility.

 ### Creating a Virtual Environment